DWAO-DTV: History

-In July 16, 2001, the Progressive Broadcasting Corporation (PBC) owned by businessman Alfredo "Atom" Henares ventured into UHF television through UNTV-37 (pronounced as "un-tee-vee").
+On July 16, 2001, the Progressive Broadcasting Corporation (PBC) owned by businessman Alfredo "Atom" Henares ventured into UHF television through UNTV-37 (pronounced as "un-tee-vee").
 It serves as television counterpart to PBC's FM radio station NU 107, airing rock and alternative rock music videos.
 The station gained a cult following through comedy and reality show Strangebrew known as "Ang show na may tama" and "In the Raw."

 In 2004, UNTV gradually reduced, until it eventually abandoned airing rock-oriented music videos after its airtime were acquired by Tapatan, Inc. headed by veteran broadcaster Jay Sonza.
 The station also began airing MCGI religious programs after Henares had a deal with the Ang Dating Daan group.
 Since then, UNTV became the permanent home of the religious program Ang Dating Daan (The Old Path) after leaving SBN 21.
 Later, the station was rebranded as "UN Television (UNTV)" (pronounced as "you-en-tee-vee.")

 The new UNTV humbly started with a one-room broadcast studio located at the AIC Gold Tower in Ortigas Center, Pasig.

 The station transferred to Brgy.
 Damayang Lagi New Manila, Quezon City in 2006 as it needs bigger space for its growing public service initiatives.
 In 2008, UNTV transferred to its own building at 907 Philam Homes along EDSA Quezon City.

 Since then, UNTV became a 24/7 station (however, the network continues to sign-off the air every Monday mornings from 12:05 am to 3:55 am due to regular transmitter maintenance on terrestrial TV only) on free-to-air TV airing news, entertainment and religious programs.
 In 2007, Breakthrough and Milestones Production International under the leadership of Kuya Daniel Razon acquired the main operations of the network and in turn, relaunched as the "public service channel," another first in the history of Philippine Television.